-Important Notice to Residents Outside North Carolina: Admission of applicants residing outside the State of North Carolina to an online degree, certificate program or individual online course offered by East Carolina University, is dependent on ECU's ability to secure authorization from the applicant's state of residence, if such authorization is required.
+Admission of applicants outside the State of North Carolina to an online degree, certificate or individual online course offered by East Carolina University, is dependent on ECU's ability to secure authorization from the applicant's state of residence, if such authorization is required.

-Due to evolving changes in higher education regulations, at this time, ECU is unable to serve all of the students that are interested in our courses or programs.
-ECU will no longer be able to offer distance education online programs or courses for students residing in Alabama, Massachusetts, Minnesota, Maryland, and Ohio.
-For the most current list of states, visit this link http://eai.ecu.edu/states/.
-ECU will work with state authorities to allow students in these states who are currently enrolled in an ECU online or certificate program to complete their degree.
+Due to evolving changes in higher education regulations, ECU will no longer be able to offer distance education online programs or courses for students residing in District of Columbia (DC), Kentucky, Minnesota, Oregon, or Utah.
+We are also unable to offer distance education online programs or courses that have experiential learning activities to students residing in Ohio, except for those taking courses to pursue ECU's Nursing - MSN - Neonatal Nurse Practitioner Program and Nursing - CNS - Clinical Nurse Specialist.
+ECU continues to work with state authorities to allow students in these states who are currently enrolled in an ECU online or certificate program to complete their degree.

 Additionally, students enrolled in programs or courses that require internships or supervised clinical placements will be unable to complete these activities in the state listed.